-It might not matter what has happened in your day or how things are going in life-you still find yourself feeling low, anxious or sometimes numb.
-For some of us, at our lowest point we can even feel that life isn’t worth living.
+It might not matter what has happened in your day or how things are going in life-you still find yourself feeling low, anxious, or sometimes numb.
+For some of us, at our lowest point, we can even feel that life isn’t worth living.
 That can be a really scary place to be.
 Perhaps you’ve experienced this?
-You’ve been at a party or you’ve done well at an exam, got a new job, you’re on holiday or you’ve spent a fun day with friends or family….and still you come away feeling awful.
+You’ve been at a party or you’ve done well at an exam, got a new job, you’re on holiday or you’ve spent a fun day with friends or family – and still, you come away feeling awful.
 Not only do you feel awful but it can make it feel worse that you ‘should’ have had a great time, only you didn’t.
 Our mental health can take a tumble for many reasons.
-Sometimes events can be a trigger, for example loosing a loved one or having a tough time at work or school.
-Sometimes it’s more physical and our body could be reacting to a change in sleep, nutrition or illness.
+Sometimes events can be a trigger, for example losing a loved one or having a tough time at work or school.
+Sometimes it’s more physical and our body could be reacting to a change in sleep, nutrition, or illness.
 And sometimes we can’t put our finger on one thing that has caused us to feel bad.
-You don’t need a reason to be struggling with your mental health, anyone of us can struggle at any time.
+You don’t need a reason to be struggling with your mental health, any one of us can struggle at any time.

 There are some things we can do to help us build our mental strength and to keep ourselves as healthy as possible both in body and mind.
 Some of these can help us keep feeling healthy and others can help us to cope when we are not in a good place.

 However, it can be quite a different thing knowing how to take care of yourself to actually actioning it!
 So ask yourself if you’ve considered all of these and whether there is something from this list you could do right now to support yourself.

-Try to give yourself a balanced diet eating fruit and vegetables and drinking lots of water!
-It’s easy to turn to alcohol or junk food when we are feeling low but it you can try and limit these you should see a difference.
+Try to give yourself a balanced diet by eating fruit and vegetables and drinking lots of water!
+It’s easy to turn to alcohol or junk food when we are feeling low but if you can try and limit these, you should see a difference pretty quickly.

 2. Make a plan